juren53/Photo-scanner/docs/README.md

 - Getting started with Photo Scanner
 - Taking and processing photos
 - Managing your photo collection
-- Using advanced features like batch scanning and metadata management
+- Using advanced features like metadata management
 - Troubleshooting common issues

 ### Developer Guide